Education for Seapower Advisory Board

 The Naval War College Board of Advisors is a ten member federal advisory subcommittee providing guidance on matters pertaining to the NWC and its Navy’s Professional Military Education Continuum; Leadership Development & Professional Ethics Education Programs; and Combat Readiness Education.
-The Board, comprised of senior defense, intelligence, academia, and strategists reports to the Overarching Board.
+The Board, comprised of senior defense, intelligence, academia, and strategists reports to the Education for Seapower Advisory Board.

 The non-federal membership composition of the Board of Advisors has been carefully selected to ensure balanced, independent perspectives representing several relevant communities, including Academia, the Armed Forces, National Security, International Relations, and Operational Research.

 There is one Federal member of the Naval War College Board of Advisors Subcommittee.
-This is the Director, Military Personnel Plans and Policy (OPNAV N13).
+This is the Deputy Chief of Naval Operations (Manpower, Personnel, Training and Education) (N1).